Microsupport of tempered solutions of D-Modules associated to smooth morphisms: Introduction

+Also when $F=\C_U$, the constant sheaf on a subanalytic Stein open subset $U$, $t \shh \text{om} (\C_U, \sho_X)$ is concentrated in degree zero (\cite{Be}, Lemma 2.6) and is well understood as the sheaf $\sho^{t-U}_X$ of holomorphic functions which are tempered on $U$.

-The notion of microsupport of an object $G$ in $D^b(\mathbb{C}_X)$, $SS(G)$, was introduced by M. Kashiwara and P. Schapira (\cite{KS1}), as a subset of the cotangent bundle $\pi:T^*X\to X$, and it describes the directions of non propagation for $G$.
+The notion of microsupport of an object $G$ in $D^b(\mathbb{C}_X)$, $SS(G)$, was introduced by M. Kashiwara and P. Schapira (\cite{KS1}), as a subset of the cotangent bundle $T^*X$ and it describes the directions of non propagation for $G$.

 Let $\mathcal{M}$ be a coherent $\shd_X$-module.
 In other words, locally, $\shm$ is a system of partial differential equations on $X$.
-The estimation of the microsupport of the solutions of $\mathcal{M}$ in $t\mathcal{H}\text{om}(F, \sho_X)$ is a challenging problem in Algebraic Analysis, since the growth conditions require far beyond algebro-geometrical tools.
-One of this tools is the so called Levi-condition introduced in \cite{B} for one operator and generalized by the notion of $1$-microcharacteristic variety of a microdifferential system along an involutive submanifold of $T^*X$ ( \cite{L}, \cite{TMF1}, \cite{S}).
+The estimation of the microsupport of the solutions of $\mathcal{M}$ in $t\mathcal{H}\text{om}(F, \sho_X)$ (or, more generally, of an object of $D^b_{coh}(\shd_X)$) is a challenging problem in algebraic analysis, since the growth conditions require far beyond algebro-geometrical tools.
+One of these tools is the classical Levi-condition for one operator generalized to systems by the notion of $1$-microcharacteristic variety (of a microdifferential system along an involutive submanifold of $T^*X$) (\cite{L}, \cite{TMF1}, \cite{S}).

-Several particular cases have been settled such as the case of a microdifferential operator and the sheaf of tempered microfunctions (also introduced by \cite{A}) in \cite{BS}.
+Several particular cases have been settled such as the case of a microdifferential operator and the sheaf of tempered microfunctions (also introduced by \cite{A}) in \cite{B}.
 When $\shm$ has real simple characteristics, the microsupport of the distribution solutions of $\shm$ was studied in \cite{KT} and \cite {AAT}.

 More recently, for a $\C$-constructible object $F$, we proved in \cite{TMF} that the microsupport of the solutions of $\shm$ in $t\mathcal{H}om(F, \sho_X)$ is controlled by the 1-microcharacteristic variety of the microlocalised of $\shm$ along any smooth involutive manifold containing the microsupport of $F$.
-For that we used the crucial fact that, by \cite{K2} (see also\cite{KS3}), $t \shh \text{om} (F, \sho_X)$ is an object of the bounded derived category of regular holonomic $\shd_X$-modules which has no counterpart in the general case.
+For that we used the crucial fact that, by \cite{K2} (see also\cite{KS3}), $t \shh \text{om} (F, \sho_X)$ is an object of the bounded derived category of regular holonomic $\shd_X$-modules which has no counterpart for an arbitrary $\R$-constructible $F$.